-207. If a licence were issued, Takeda would be required to provide a method to the Regulator for the reliable detection of the GMO, and the presence of the introduced genetic materials in a recipient organism.
-This methodology would be required prior to conducting any dealings with the GMO.
+208. Takeda is required to provide a method to the Regulator for the reliable detection of the GMO, and the presence of the introduced genetic materials in a recipient organism.
+This is required prior to conducting any dealings with the GMO.